kom3/GO-JWT-CRUD-GIN-SERVER/README.md

           fmt.Println("Value of c", c) // I am a string 1 fmt.Println("Value of d", d) // I am a string 2 fmt.Println("Value global e", e) // 200
         }

+##### * Pointers in Go.
+        A pointer is  a variable which stores the reference of the other variable.
+        Unlike other variables that hold values of a certain type, pointer holds the address of a variable.

+        Example:
+        package main

+        import "fmt"

+        func main() {
+          a := 1200
+          b := 1500
+          var ptr1 *int = &a  // we can explicitly mention the type of the pointer based on what type of variable's address it's going to store. var ptr2 = &b  // type of ptr will be automatically inferred here fmt.Println("Reference of variable a is", ptr1) //0xc0000140d0 fmt.Println("Value of variable a is", *ptr1)    //1200 fmt.Println("Reference of variable b is", ptr2) //0xc0000140d8 fmt.Println("Value of variable b is", *ptr2)    //1500 }